CU-BDA-2022/LabResources/PyStanForBDA.md

 **PyStan installation (all platforms):** Perform the following steps in order:

 1. Update the `conda` command-line package manager in a terminal/shell session by running the following command ("$" denotes the terminal prompt; this may take a several minutes if you haven't updated `conda` since the start of the semester):

 ```bash
 $ conda update conda
 ```
 2. Create a new **`py37stan2`** environment containing Python 3.7 (*not* the current version, Python 3.9) and PyStan 2.19.1.1 with the following command (entered as a single line of text).
 This command adds some potentially useful additional packages to the environment, in particular, the [ArviZ](https://arviz-devs.github.io/arviz/index.html) package for plotting and analysis of  posterior sampler output.
 This environment contains many fewer packages than the `bda22` environment used earlier in the course, and should install more quickly.
 (This takes about 4 minutes on my Mac, with my home internet connection.)

 ```bash
 $ conda create -n py37stan2  -c conda-forge python=3.7 numpy scipy pandas matplotlib seaborn notebook pystan=2.19.1.1 arviz
 ```
-3. **For Windows users only:** By default, when Python on Windows is told to compile C++ to build an external program or library, it looks for a Microsoft compiler.
-PyStan requires that Python instead invoke a Linux-based free compiler, which gets installed by the `conda create` command.
+3. **For Windows users only:** By default, when Python on Windows is told to compile C++ to build an external program or library, it looks for a compiler that is not provided with Windows.
+The `conda-forge` version of PyStan requires that Python instead invoke a Linux-based free compiler, which gets installed by the `conda create` command.
 Windows users need to modify a Python configuration file so that Python uses the `conda`-installed compiler toolchain.
 Follow the instructions below to do this, before moving to the test step.
 4. Test PyStan, as described below.
 (It runs in about a minute on my Macs, and in a few minutes on Windows 10 running in virtual machine.)